 So with warm-ups there are a couple of wide spread principles that you want to pay attention to.

 Most warm-ups should be somewhat representative of the activity that you are about to do.
-So obviously, the warm up for skiing is going to be a little bit different that it would be for soccer or swimming.
-Just try to keep it in mind and tailor it toward the activity that you are a bout to do.
+So obviously, the warm-up for skiing is going to be a little bit different that it would be for soccer or swimming.
+Just try to keep it in mind and tailor it toward the activity that you’re about to do.

-> Skiing involves a lot of up and down action basically doing squats over and over again, the squat is a really good place to start for skiing.
-So with the squat, basically what you’re going to do is – Taylor talked on it in earlier videos – all you’re going to do is feet about hip width apart, same way that you would be in a ski stance – you’re going to go down into a squat and back up.
-So with this you’re going to do increased repetitions, try to do 15-20 repetitions for that exercise.
+Skiing involves a lot of up and down action – basically doing squats over and over again.
+This means the squat is a really good place to start for skiing.
+So with the squat, basically what you’re going to do is – Taylor talked on it in earlier videos – set your feet about hip width apart, same way that you would be in a ski stance – then going to go down into a squat and back up.
+You’re going to do increased repetitions, try to do 15-20 repetitions for that exercise.

-> The other one that is quite important for skiing is, it involves a lot of thoracic rotation so basically what you’re going to do is take your ski poles and put them over the shoulder and you’re just going to rotate gently from side to side and go back and forth about 20 times.
+The other one that is quite important for skiing is, it involves a lot of thoracic rotation.
+So basically what you’re going to do is take your ski poles and put them over the shoulder.
+Then you’re just going to rotate gently from side to side and go back and forth about 20 times.

-> So with these types of exercises, like I said all you want to think about is reproducing the same sorts of movements that you going to have in your activity and use those before you get out there.
-And the last thing is do a warm up run.
+So with these types of exercises, all you want to think about is reproducing the same sorts of movements that you going to have in your activity, and use those before you get out there.
+And the last thing is do a warm-up run.
 Don’t be a hero and get into the hardest thing you can do right away.
 Take some time and get used to being on your skis again and that’s a good way to prevent injury.

 So if you have any questions or concerns give us a call at Body Works 604-983-6616 otherwise we’ll see you out there!
 Make sure to watch our other ski exercise videos here!